YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 YottaDB provides additional C structure types (in the gtmxc_types.h file):

 * gtmcrypt_key_t - a datatype that is a handle to a key.
 The YottaDB database engine itself does not manipulate keys.
-The plug-in keeps the keys, and provides handles to keys that the YottaDB database engine uses to refer to keys.
+The plug-in keeps the keys, and provides the handles to keys that the YottaDB database engine uses to refer to keys.
 * xc_fileid_ptr_t - a pointer to a structure maintained by YottaDB to uniquely identify a file.
 Note that a file may have multiple names - not only as a consequence of absolute and relative path names, but also because of symbolic links and also because a file system can be mounted at more than one place in the file name hierarchy.
 YottaDB needs to be able to uniquely identify files.

 Although not required to be used by a customized plugin implementation, YottaDB provides (and the reference implementation uses) the following functions for uniquely identifying files: